Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Results

-Table~\ref{tab:end-to-end} shows \drc's performance in terms of \emph{Answer}-$F_1$, defined as the $F_1$ score computed from the tokens in the generated answer with respect to those in \dataset's ground-truth answer.
-In these experiments, we extract text from regions detected by \dit and ranked by an off-the-shelf \electrace.
-We pass highly-ranked passages to \unifiedqa for answer prediction.
-In this \emph{zero-shot} approach, \drc achieves an overall +5.11 $F_1$ and +2.31 $F_1$ improvement over \led{-base} without scaffolding on \dataset{'s} validation and test splits, respectively.
-To improve upon the zero-shot approach, we apply weak supervision to finetune \unifiedqa: we sample extracted passages according to their retrieval scores, assuming that higher ranked passages are assigned higher selection probabilities.
-Thus, we are able to finetune \unifiedqa without access to human-labeled contexts, since labeled data is generally unavailable during deployment.
-This finetuning approach yields a +9.87 and +6.25 improvement to \led{-base} in overall $F_1$ on the validation and test datasets, respectively.
-We hypothesize that gains in Answer-$F_1$ are due to \dit's tendency to extract shorter text spans than the plain-text passages available in \dataset, and that this granularity aids retrieval accuracy and benefits downstream answer prediction. \drc demonstrates superior performance to \led while solving a more difficult task: \drc starts from PDFs while \led starts from clean texts. \drc bridges an essential gap in real-world applications for knowledge extraction, because PDFs can be used as inputs.
+Next, we examine \drc in the zero-shot setting where \electrace and \unifiedqa models are not finetuned. \drc achieves an overall +2.31 improvement in \answerf over \led{-base} without scaffolding on \dataset{'s} test split.
+To improve upon the fully zero-shot approach, we apply weak supervision to finetune \unifiedqa: we sample extracted passages according to their retrieval scores from the pretrained \electrace model, assuming that higher ranked passages are correlated with selection probability for answer prediction.
+Thus, we are able to finetune \unifiedqa without access to human-labeled contexts, since labeled question-answer pairs are generally unavailable for large technical corpora.
+This finetuning approach yields a +6.25 improvement to \led{-base} in overall \answerf on the test dataset.

+To analyze \answerf performance when ground-truth question-passage pairs are available, we consider an \electrace retriever finetuned on \dataset{'s} training set.
+We then finetune \unifiedqa through weak supervision using the now improved retriever. \drc with a finetuned \electrace shows modest gains over the zero-shot system but still lesser performance compared to the pretrained \electrace with a weakly-supervised \unifiedqa.
+This suggests that downstream QA performance is better improved by adapting to the target domain \dataset documents, than by receiving more relevant passages.

+Combining a finetuned \electrace retriever with a weakly supervised \unifiedqa model shows the greatest improvements over \led{-base} without scaffolding, +7.19 in \answerf on the and test dataset for all answer types.
+We observe that using finetuned \electrace for weak supervision shows worse performance on Boolean questions than using the pretrained \electrace to weakly supervise \unifiedqa.
+This discrepancy is likely due to the small proportion of Boolean samples in the validation and test datasets compared to other formats, 13\% and 15\% respectively.

+Across all experiments, \drc demonstrates superior performance to \led while solving a more difficult task: \drc starts from PDFs while \led starts from clean texts. \drc bridges an essential gap in real-world applications for scientific knowledge extraction because PDFs are directly processed as input.
 In the following discussion, we validate our individual system components.